 Run Scripts with pnpm on Ubuntu

 The pnpm scripts documentation covers lifecycle hooks and script behavior in depth.
-For day-to-day work, use the explicit form pnpm run dev or the shorter pnpm build form when the script name does not conflict with a built-in pnpm command:
+For day-to-day work, use the explicit form pnpm run dev or the shorter pnpm dev and pnpm build forms when the script name does not conflict with a built-in pnpm command:

 pnpm run dev